bids-standard/bids-specification/src/99-appendices/11-qmri.md

 ## Deriving the intended qMRI application from an ambiguous file collection

-Certain file colleciton suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, e.g., magnetization prepared two gradient echoes (MP2RAGE).
-Such generic acquisitions can serve as a basis to derive various qMRI applications by changes to the acquisition sequence (e.g. readout) type or by varying additional scan parameters.
+Certain file colleciton suffixes may refer to a generic data collection regime such as variable flip angle (VFA), rather than a more specific acquisition, for example, magnetization prepared two gradient echoes (MP2RAGE).
+Such generic acquisitions can serve as a basis to derive various qMRI applications by changes to the acquisition sequence (for example, readout) type or by varying additional scan parameters.

 If such an inheritance relationship is applicable between an already existing file collection and a new qMRI application to be included in the specification, the inheritor